Zia-/Ally-gis-code-challenge-Solution/README.md

     $python python/club_nearby_act_pts.py
     ```

 * Finally, execute [select_pt_compare_with_osm.py](https://github.com/Zia-/Ally-gis-code-challenge-Solution/blob/master/python_scripts/select_pt_compare_with_osm.py) python script to derive [OSM Bus Stops](https://github.com/Zia-/Ally-gis-code-challenge-Solution/blob/master/data/osm_bus_stations.csv), and generate final activity points data ([act_pt_checked_against_osm.csv](https://github.com/Zia-/Ally-gis-code-challenge-Solution/blob/master/data/act_pt_checked_against_osm.csv)) with OSM flag (which will let us know if the activity pt is close to a Bus Stop derived from OSM or not).
-This is the filtering of *Compare final filtered data with OSM derived Bus Stop locations* filter above :point_up_2:. ***NOTE:*** *BE CAREFUL!, this process is gonna take an appreciable amount of time depending upon the size of .osm file being used.
-So be ready!*
+This is the filtering of *Compare final filtered data with OSM derived Bus Stop locations* filter above :point_up_2:. ***NOTE:*** **BE CAREFUL!** *, this process is gonna take an appreciable amount of time depending upon the size of .osm file being used.
+So be ready!
+In case you want another fast approach, follow the instructions of "OSM Bus Stops location extraction using osm2pgsql program" section, after "Visualizing results in a Web-Map" section below :point_down:*

     ```c
     $python python/select_pt_compare_with_osm.py